andreiperevalovstorehub/SH_AutomationNinjas/training/Syllabus.md

 ## Session 2 - API Calls and Data Retrieval

 In the second session, we'll learn about APIs and how to call them to retrieve data.
+A Web API is like a waiter in a restaurant.
+You (the app) give it your order (request), it takes that to the kitchen (the web server), and brings back your food (data or service).
+It helps different software talk to each other over the internet.

 Our task will involve calling our company's API to retrieve transactions for a particular period.
 We'll then identify the most frequent customers from this data and organize this information in a Google Sheet.

+To get your API key, go to this [link](https://internal.shub.us/), click New Ticket and select "retrieve api key" on the drop down list.
+Input the login email for your employee test account and your api key will be emailed to you.

 For this session, we will be using the API documented in this [Google Doc](https://docs.google.com/document/d/1gVGpmTB-8m_VfrcUY1LxRu7KTkk2Duxi5ltRyJyHNhE/edit).